Nissan committee says facts point to private use of company funds by Ghosn

 Following the arrest and ouster of Ghosn, Nissan has pledged to overhaul the way it allocates corporate responsibilities, after admitting that too much control had been placed with Ghosn before his arrest late last year.

-Ghosn, who was recently released on $9 million bail after spending more than 100 days in a Tokyo detention center, has called the charges against him “meritless”.

-Reporting by Naomi Tajitsu; Writing by David Dolan; Editing by Jan Harvey
+Ghosn, who was recently released on $9 million bail after spending more than 100 days in a Tokyo detention centre, has called the charges against him “meritless”.
+(Reporting by Naomi Tajitsu; Writing by David Dolan; Editing by Jan Harvey)